-I’m so excited to officially announce my latest project: The Instant Pot Baby and Toddler Food Cookbook: Wholesome Recipes That Cook Up Fast in Any Brand of Electric Pressure Cooker, comes out on August 20th.
+My latest cookbook, The Instant Pot Baby and Toddler Food Cookbook: Wholesome Recipes That Cook Up Fast in Any Brand of Electric Pressure Cooker, comes out on August 20th.
 I’ll teach you how your pressure cooker is your secret weapon in making healthy food your littlest ones will love!

 She’s also a big-time reader, especially when it comes to her kids, so I knew that she’d be up-to-date on the latest recommendations for feeding babies and toddlers.

-Philosophy behind the Instant Pot Baby and Toddler Food Cookbook
+Philosophy behind the Instant Pot Baby Food and Toddler Food Cookbook

 Whenever possible, we try to cook meals from scratch.
 Not only is the food better tasting, but we know exactly what ingredients we’re eating and can control the levels of salt, sugar, and fat in our foods.